-- Contact the family within 2 business days to book an installation appointment. - Metro Families: Appointment will be made within 1 4 business days - o Regional Families: Appointment will be made within 2 8 days - On completion of installation, the Installer will be required to take photos of installed equipment and request a family member to sign off. - Update the order status once equipment has been installed.
+- Contact the family within 2 business days to book an installation appointment. - Metro Families: Appointment will be made within 1 4 business days - o Regional Families: Appointment will be made within 2 8 days - On completion of installation, the Installer will be required to take photos of installed equipment and request a family member to sign off. - The order status will automatically be updated once equipment has been installed.